neverfox/haida/writeups/lab5.md

 #### Problems

 We are still unable to parse adjectives with tense inflection (#133-134 above).
-We plan to analyze these as relative clauses (see [here](https://catalyst.uw.edu/gopost/conversation/ebender/949464 FMI)), and will implement this later in the quarter.
+We plan to analyze these as relative clauses, and will implement this later in the quarter.

 ### Agreement between adjectives and head nouns